isMattCoding/wmbt-templates/README.md

 ## Customization
 ### Devise Configuration
 Devise is pre-installed for user authentication.
-To configure Devise further, refer to the Devise documentation.
+To configure Devise further, refer to the [Devise documentation](https://github.com/heartcombo/devise).

 ### Tailwind CSS
 Tailwind CSS is installed and ready to use.
-Customize your Tailwind configuration in config/tailwind.config.js.
+Customize your Tailwind configuration in `config/tailwind.config.js`.

 ### RSpec
 RSpec is set up for testing.
 Add your tests in the spec directory.
-Refer to the RSpec documentation for more details.
+Refer to the [RSpec documentation](https://rspec.info/features/6-0/rspec-rails/) for more details.

 ### RuboCop
 RuboCop is configured for code linting.
 Customize your linting rules in the .rubocop.yml file.
-Refer to the RuboCop documentation for more details.
+Refer to the [RuboCop documentation](https://docs.rubocop.org/rubocop/1.64/index.html) for more details.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.